stain/2022-fdo-paper/manuscript.md

 **Configuration Types** [@PR-ConfigurationTypes-2.0-20220608] classifies different granularities for organising FDOs in terms of PIDs, PID Records, Metadata and bit sequences, e.g. as a single FDO or several daisy-chained FDOs.
 Different patterns used by current DOIP deployments are considered, as well as FAIR Signposting [@{https://signposting.org/FAIR/}]

 **PID Profiles & Attributes** [@PR-PIDProfileAttributes-2.0-20220608] specifies that PIDs must be formally associated with a _PID Profile_, a separate FDO that defines attributes required and recommended by FDOs following said profile.
 This forms the _kernel attributes_, building on recommendations from RDA's _PID Information Types_ working group [@doi:10.15497/rda00031].
 This document makes a clear distinction between a minimal set of attributes needed for PID resolution and FDO navigation, which  needs to be part of the _PID Record_, compared with a richer set of more specific attributes as part of the _metadata_ for an FDO, possibly represented as a separate FDO.

+**Kernel Attributes & Metadata** [@WD-KernelAttributes-1.0-20220828] elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information [@doi:10.15497/rda00031].
+It is worth noting that both documents are relatively abstract and do not establish PIDs or namespaces for the kernel attributes.

 **Granularity, Versioning, Mutability** [@PR-Granularity-2.1-20220826] considers how granularity decisions for forming FDOs must be agreed by different communities depending on their pragmatic usage requirements.
 The affect on versioning, mutability and changes to PIDs are considered, based on use cases and existing PID practices.